csd81/LP/0tutorial/chapters/xx05b.md

     // Total disposed = (Delivered to Orders) + (Sold on Market)
 ```

-  * The first constraint makes `usage_total[p]` an auxiliary variable equal to `usage_production[p]`.
-The second constraint ensures this total produced amount is covered by deliveries to orders and sales to the market (`usage_market[p]` is the "free" variable here).
+  * The first constraint sets auxiliary variable `usage_total[p]` equal to `usage_production[p]`.
+The second ensures this total is covered by deliveries to orders and market sales (`usage_market[p]` is the "free" variable).

 -----

 **Cost, Revenue, and Profit Calculation**

-These constraints calculate the financial variables, incorporating the timing of cash flows from orders.
+These constraints calculate financial variables, incorporating order cash flow timing.

 ```
 s.t.
 Total_Costs_Calc: total_costs =